-- 1. Any institutional aid awarded will be adjusted appropriately so that the combination of all received assistance including federal and state grants but not including any loans will not exceed the total of tuition and fees (not including room and board charges). - 2.
+- 1. Any institutional aid awarded will be adjusted appropriately so that the combination of all aid received including federal and state grants but not including any loans will not exceed the total of tuition and fees (not including room and board charges). - 2.
 Credit amounts created on a student's account by the receipt of any loans after giving effect to any institutional aid adjustments references about can result in a refund to the student. - 3.
 All institutional aid awarded to a student who has withdrawn from the university for any cause shall be reversed and any remaining charges owed adjusted accordingly. - 4.
 TU reserves the right to adjust the combination of various institutional aid awards so that they do not exceed 50% of tuition and fees (not including room and board charges). - 5.
-Institutional aid cannot be used for the cost of consortium coursework taken by a student at any other institution.
+Institutional aid cannot be used for the cost of consortium coursework taken by a student at any other institution. - 6.
+Institutional aid can only be awarded to students that are full-time and not receiving any additional discount on their tuition rate. - 7.
+The Director of Financial Aid reviews international institutional aid on annual bases. - 8.
+Institutional aid is for students that are receiving their first bachelor's degree.
+Post Baccalaureate and graduate students are not eligible to receive institutional aid. - 9.
+International students do not qualify for an endowed or funded scholarship offered by Thomas University. - 10.
+Student may receive athletic scholarships as a graduate student as long as the student is NAIA eligible.